DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/06/09 v0.592**
+ * NEW - You can now `Factory Reset` your calibrated equipments by going to the item details page and click Factory Reset, this requires a `Factory Reset Shard`
+ * NEW - Added `Factory Reset Shard` this drops rarely when scavange
  * Fixed graphical glith where it says enemy is dead in dungeon but its not
  * Added warning box for items that is broken